elinlager/happy-watching/README.md

 ### `Fetch`

 To fetch data from the API I used the Fetch API, and I think it works fine for such a small application.
-However if the application got bigger I would probably use axios instead.
+However if the application got bigger I would probably use axios instead, and move the logic to a plugin to handle errors etc.

 ### `API`